Klára Pollertová: Biography

-She comes from a sporting and artistic family, her brother Lukáš Pollert, is an Olympic champion from the 1992 Summer Olympic Games in Barcelona.
+She comes from a sporting and artistic family; her brother Lukáš Pollert is an Olympic champion from the 1992 Summer Olympic Games in Barcelona.

 She made her film debut as a child in 1979 in the eponymous film adaptation of Čapek's Hordubal.
-In 1983, then appeared in the television series Visitors.
-In 1989, she played one of the main protagonists in come back into the grave !.
-Together with her husband, Ivan Trojan, she played his wife in the film One Hand Can not Clap (2003).
+In 1983, she appeared in the television series Visitors.
+In 1989, she played one of the main protagonists in Come Back Into the Grave!.
+Together with her husband, Ivan Trojan, she played his wife in the film One Hand Cannot Clap (2003).

-After graduating from secondary school she studied acting at the Academy of Performing Arts in Prague, where she earned a MgA. degree, and in the theater began to play in 1994, the Drama Studio in Ústí nad Labem.
+After graduating from secondary school she studied acting at the Academy of Performing Arts in Prague, where she earned a MgA. degree, and began to act in 1994 at the Drama Studio in Ústí nad Labem.
 Since 1995 she has been a member of the Prague Theatre under Palmovkou.

 Personal life

-Since 1992, her husband is the Czech actor Ivan Trojan, with whom she has four sons Francis (born 1999), Josef (born 2001), Anthony (born 2009) and Vaclav (born 2012).
+Since 1992, her husband is the Czech actor Ivan Trojan, with whom she has four sons - František (born 1999), Josef (born 2001), Antonín (born 2009) and Václav (born 2012).